medhabalani/DBMS-HOSPITAL-MANAGEMENT/README.md

 ------------------------------------------------------------------------------------------------

-## Functional components of the project:
+## :memo: Functional components of the project:
 The project “Hospital Management System” is aimed to develop to maintain the day-to-day state of admission/discharge of Patients, List of Doctors (Consultants), List of medicines, Bills etc.